ElektraInitiative/libelektra/doc/help/kdb-meta-set.md

 - `-f`, `--force`:
   Do not perform cascading KDB operations if the key provided has a namespace.
 For example, this bypasses validation specified in the spec: namespace for the given key.

+## RETURN VALUES

+This command will return the following values as an exit status:<br>

+- 0:
+  No errors.
+- 11:
+  Key not found.
+(Invalid `path`)
+- 12:
+  Setting a non-existing key without a namespace is not possible\.

 ## KDB

 - `/sw/elektra/kdb/#0/current/verbose`: